michbuett/alchemy.js/README.md

   ― Johann Wolfgang von Goethe, Faust: First Part

 This is the framework for every ambitious young developer who wants to master the occult arts of Javascript.
 Well, it is going to be.
-First of all it is a playgound where I can test my ideas and where I can improve my programmer skills.
+First and foremost it is a playgound where I can test my ideas and where I hone my developer skills.

+So far it provides (among other things):
+- A simple yet very powerful prototype based type system
+- An easy and flexible event system
+- Immutable data structures
+- Component systems for DOM updates, CSS creation and event delegation

+Planned:
+- Support or AMD-modules
+- Plug-In support

 ## How can I get it?
 It is available at [npm](https://www.npmjs.com/package/alchemy.js)